mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Sunday, 25 May 2025

-- The average temperature today is 13.77˚C,
+- The average temperature today is 14.22˚C,
-- With highs of 14.18˚C and lows of 13.16˚C,
+- With highs of 14.99˚C and lows of 13.72˚C,
-- It may feel like 13.4˚C with broken clouds
+- It may feel like 13.92˚C with light rain
-- The wind speed is 5.36m/s and visibility is 10000m
+- The wind speed is 3.58m/s and visibility is 10000m
-- The pressure is 1005hPa and humidity is 84%
+- The pressure is 1006hPa and humidity is 85%
 - The sun will rise at 04:01 and set at 20:09

 <!-- weather_marker ends -->